The showing was in line with what economists were expecting but as Doug Porter with Bank of Montreal noted,

 Food prices continue to creep higher, too.
 Meat prices have risen by almost 10 per cent, on average, with bacon in particular going up at more than twice that rate.
 Overall, Canadians grocery bills are going up at a 3.9 per cent annual pace.

-Labour shortages that have slowed down production, ongoing supply chain challenges and rising prices for livestock feed continued to factor into higher prices for meat, the data agency said.
+Labour shortages that have slowed down production, ongoing supply chain challenges and rising prices for livestock feed continued to factor into higher prices for meat,

 James Houston, co-owner of Ontario-based food manufacturer Manning Canning kitchens, knows all too well that the cost of just about everything is going up, and fast.